timvisee/hhs-p7-spark-docker/README.md

 The container can be stopped using the `./stop` / `stop.bat` command.

 #### Does this work on Windows?
 Yes.
-Even though the container is using a Linux image, Docker ensures that it will run on Windows too.
+Even though the container is based on
+[Alpine Linux](https://alpinelinux.org/), Docker ensures that it will run on Windows too.

 ## License
 This project is released under the GNU GPL-3.0 license.